johnfanv2/LenovoLegionLinux/README.md

 ### Even under high load the fans are going not fast enough?

 See above.

+### After a BIOS update something, e.g. with the fans, does not work anymore?
+Maybe there was a problem during the BIOS update.
+Downgrade to a older version again.
+Then test it with the old version.
+Then do the BIOS upgrade again and check with the version.

+### How to do a BIOS upgrade or reset to fix a problem?
+The easiest way is to downgrade to a older version and then upgrade to the current version again.
+Also test it with the old version.

 ### What does quiet, balanced, or performance mode do?
 You can switch the mode by pressing Fn + Q and it will change the mode in the firmware and the color of the LED, even without any driver support (= without LenovoLegionLinux).